Deepanshu-raj-rkgitm/Deepanshu-raj-rkgitm/README.md

 - 👋 Hi, I’m @Deepanshu-raj-rkgitm
 - 👀 I’m interested in  Web Development And AI Model Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some vst plugins and Ml Libs
-- 📫 How to reach me ...
+- 📫 How to reach me on intsagram @shinigami_shaws and Linkedin https://deepanshu-raj-rkgitm.github.io/Prodigy_WD_04/

 <!---
 Deepanshu-raj-rkgitm/Deepanshu-raj-rkgitm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.